madeline-underwood/arm-learning-paths/content/learning-paths/embedded-and-microcontrollers/edge/software-edge-impulse.md

 ---
 # Using Edge Impulse to Train TinyML Models

-Now that the foundational concepts of TinyML and Edge AI are clear, it's time to move from theory to practice. **Edge Impulse** is an easy to use platform for training TinyML models.
+Now that the foundational concepts of TinyML and Edge AI are clear, it's time to move from theory to practice.
+Edge Impulse is an easy to use platform for training TinyML models.
 It provides an end-to-end pipeline for collecting data, designing features, training models, and deploying them to edge devices.
-In this section, you will explore how Edge Impulse is used to train models specifically for ultra-low-power microcontrollers, bridging the gap between machine learning and real-world embedded applications.
+In this section, you'll explore how Edge Impulse is used to train models specifically for ultra-low-power microcontrollers, bridging the gap between machine learning and real-world embedded applications.

 ## What is Edge Impulse?